Save Manapouri campaign: Origins

-The original plans for Manapouri Power Station development involved raising Lake Manapouri by up to 30 metres, and merging Lakes Manapouri and Te Anau.
+The Campaign

 The Save Manapouri Campaign was launched at a public meeting at Invercargill in October 1969.
 It later came to manifest the international awareness of the environment that came with the prosperity of the 1960s.

 "At its simplest, the issue was about whether Lake Manapouri should be raised by as much as 30 metres.
 But there was much more at stake than that.
 There were strong economic and engineering arguments opposing lake raising, and there were also legal and democratic issues underlying the whole debate.
 What captured the public's imagination across the country was the prospect that a lake as beautiful as Manapouri could be interfered with, despoiled and debased", wrote Neville Peat.

 In 1970, 264,907 New Zealanders, almost 10% of the population, signed the Save Manapouri petition.
 Nevertheless, the Cabinet Committee on Manapouri and the Manapouri Commission of Inquiry both concluded that the New Zealand Government was obligated under the terms of the Manapouri-Te Anau Development Act 1963 to raise the levels of Lakes Manapouri and Te Anau in order to guarantee the supply to Comalco (now Rio Tinto Aluminium) of electricity for the aluminium smelter based at Tiwai Point.